onesimus-systems/dandelion/README.md

 * For items that are not specified in PSR-2, please conform to the surrounding code
 * If you are wanting to contribute a significantly sized feature, please let me know before you start

 I'm using [this style of git branching](http://nvie.com/posts/a-successful-git-branching-model/).
-So for development, you should clone the Dandelion repository here on Github, and checkout a new feature branch off from the develop branch (rather than master) such as issue-48-feature.
+So for development, you should clone the Dandelion repository, and checkout a new feature branch off of the develop branch (not the master) and name it appropiatly such as "issue-48-feature".
 Commit your changes to that branch and then send pull-requests back into the develop branch.

 The exception to this rule is urgent hotfixes to master.
 To perform a hotfix, make a new branch off of master.
 When you're ready to submit the changes, make a pull request to both the master and develop branches.